Cervavac Vaccine

 Q. Does Cervavac Vaccine carry any health risks or side effects?

 Overall, Cervavac Vaccine does not have any major side effects.
-The most common side effects include soreness, swelling or redness at the injection site.
+The most common side effects include soreness, swelling, or redness at the injection site.
 Sometimes dizziness or fainting occurs after the injection, sitting for 15 minutes after the injection can reduce the risk of fainting.
-One may also experience headaches, nausea, vomiting, fatigue or weakness.
-Consult your doctor if the symptoms bother you for long.
+One may also experience headaches, nausea, vomiting, fatigue, or weakness.
+Consult your doctor if the symptoms bother you for too long.

 Q. Do I need to worry about HPV if my partner and I always use a condom?

-If your partner has an HPV infection (with or without symptoms), you can still get infected with HPV even if you always use the condom.
-The reason being that a condom cannot provide 100% protection from any sexually transmitted infection.
-Further more, HPV is mostly transmitted during sexual intercourse, it can also be transmitted due to oral sex or during genital to genital contact.
+If your partner has an HPV infection (with or without symptoms), you can still get infected with HPV even if you always use a condom.
+The reason is that a condom cannot provide 100% protection from any sexually transmitted infection.
+Furthermore, HPV is mostly transmitted during sexual intercourse, it can also be transmitted due to oral sex or during genital to genital contact.

 Q. Can Cervavac Vaccine be given with other vaccines?